thinapps/relaxing-sounds/readme.md

 ## Changelog

+### 0.3.1
+- sleep timer control is now more prominently located beneath the play/pause button
+- added text label next to the clock icon for clearer functionality

 ### 0.3.0
 - added a sleep timer icon on the sound detail screen with simple presets for off, 15, 30, and 60 minutes
 - wired the sleep timer to fade out and pause playback automatically when the selected duration finishes